movedataio/movedata-support/README.md

 ## Donation Schema

 The Donation Schema is produced by donation & fundraising integrations.
-It supports fundraising registrations & donations, associated organisations and contacts, tribute, matched donations and recurring donations.
+It supports fundraising registrations & donations, associated organisations and contacts, tributes, matched donations and recurring donations.

 ### Example